An inside look at the Pac-12’s sustainability efforts, with an assist from Bill Walton and Seattle

 (The fiber, for example, was used to make the caps and gowns for Washington’s graduation ceremony: 23 recycled bottles were required for each gown.)

-“Any time we can engage in meaningful social impact work, which reflects the collective DNA of our member institutions and shows promise for long-term commercial potential,” Zaninovich explained, “we want to be early to those opportunities.”
+“Any time we can engage in meaningful social-impact work, which reflects the collective DNA of our member institutions and shows promise for long-term commercial potential,” Zaninovich explained, “we want to be early to those opportunities.”

-The conference in Seattle this week starts with a day of service, in which Team Green members from across the conference will hand out socks made from the Unifi fiber to the homeless.
+The conference in Seattle starts with a day of service, in which Team Green members from across the conference will hand out socks made from the Unifi fiber to the homeless.

-There are a slew of speakers lined up and more than 180 attendees expected from the schools and Pac-12 partners like the Green Sports Alliance, Learfield IMG College and Alaska Airlines.
+There are a slew of speakers lined up and more than 180 attendees expected from the schools and Pac-12 partners such as the Green Sports Alliance, Learfield IMG College and Alaska Airlines.

 Panel discussions will focus on generating fan engagement in Zero Waste efforts, ideas for long-term Green campaigns and ways to better involve student bodies in general.